hngotech/career-playbooks-for-software-engineers/README.md

 ---

-Free, copy-paste prompts for software engineers that want to quickyl update their job search info to focus on finding a job rather than documemntation.
+Free, copy-paste prompts for software engineers that want to quickly update their job search info to focus on finding a job rather than the documemntation needed to start one.

 Built from 10 years of recruiting experience at tech startups, agency, and consulting work.